In advertising, it’s a common misconception that the best ads are happy-go-lucky, full of fun, and generally inoffensive.

 Learn more about 2017’s top 100 ads

 We tested the best 100 ads of 2017 with a consumer research panel and drilled into the top 10 using our meta-analysis platform, Zappi.Pro.
-We extracted patterns and trends from the best ads and mapped audience reactions to find out what works.
+We extracted patterns and trends from the best ads and mapped audience reactions.
+Find out more by getting in touch with us.